5 Critical Steps to Mend a Broken Heart

 Even if you can’t see the light at the end of the tunnel, it’s there.
 You will get back to your old self and find a new routine, just keep putting one foot in front of the other.

-Step 4: Throw Yourself into your Career
+Step 4: Invest in Yourself

 One thing that can be freeing is not having to consult someone about your schedule.
 Now is a great time to kick your career into high gear.
 Dedicate your time to being the best employee at the company.
 Show up in ways you haven’t before.
+Unhappy in your current position?
+It’s the perfect time to use your nights and weekends to go back to school or look for a new job.

 Step 5: It’s OK to Love Them